SalemElbermawy/WEB_CAP/README.md

+# I have done 4 pages without AI and in very simple ui by very easy and simple code and this in all pages except " Test_Graphs "

 ## LOOK AT THE BOTTOM TO SHOW THE DESCRIBTION OF THE WEBSITE
 # Please look at that these are my evidence of using less than 30% or 20% also of my coding this project